 RaDVaC’s mission is rapid development, testing, and free and open-source sharing of vaccine designs and essential protocols.
-In serious outbreaks and pandemics like the SARS-CoV-2 crisis—with dire costs in both human life and health, and massive economic consequences—rapid deployment of emergency vaccines is an ethical imperative.
-When many thousands are dying every day, and with the scientific capability largely in place, rapid must mean a few weeks, not several months or years.
+In serious outbreaks and pandemics like the SARS-CoV-2 crisis—with dire costs in both human life and health, and massive economic consequences—rapid deployment of emergency vaccines is both a practical and ethical imperative.
+When many thousands are dying every day of a disease that continues to spread, and with the scientific capability largely in place, rapid must mean a few weeks, not several months or years.

 However, the SARS-CoV-2 pandemic revealed that public health systems throughout the world were poorly prepared to assess and distribute vaccines.
 The result is that commercial vaccines that were designed and produced in a few weeks are taking at least a year to reach most people—and possibly over two years for many countries.

 In contrast, beginning early in the 2020 pandemic, we designed, produced, and self-administered several progressive generations of nasal vaccines against SARS-CoV-2.
 As of early 2021, hundreds of people (minimally) have self-administered the vaccine.
 We have not filed patents or secured other intellectual property protections, and all information on our vaccine designs, production, self-administration, and testing is freely shared on this website under open licenses (CC BY 4.0 and OCL-P v1.1) in partnership with the Creative Commons Open COVID Pledge.
 Similar to other open-source projects, RaDVaC work is freely available to all, to build on our efforts to deploy protective vaccines rapidly and safely.
 To further coordination of research efforts, we are facilitating a collaborative network via our Researchers Map, and other outreach activities.